iShezmu/holbertonschool-low_level_programming/variables_if_else_while/README.md

 *  4-print_alphabt.c
    - Write a program that prints the alphabet in lowercase, followed by a new line.
      - Print all the letters except `q` and `e`
+*  5-print_numbers.c
+   - Write a program that prints all single digits numbers of base 10 starting form `0`, followed by a new line.